Predictable revenues for plastic surgeons are NOT a pipedream

 And then in terms of your referrals increasing by nine times (per scalable.com), let’s say on average, you get 50 referrals per year, which jumps to 450 referrals per year.
 Even if a newly referred patient is only worth $1K that first year, that’s still an extra $450K.

-So, when we look at the total benefits of just upping the game on your patient experience, we’re talking about significant revenue increases.
+So, when we look at the total benefits of just upping the game on your patient experience, we’re talking about significant predictable revenues for plastic surgeons increases.

 Because the annual cumulative effect of: